Saturdays, 10 am-11:30 am Pacific, March 14 through May 16

 "Stoner is something rarer than a great novel — it is a perfect novel," according to the New York Times Book Review

-Who is leading this course?
+Who is leading this class?

 Christopher Frizzelle founded FrizzLit in 2020, an experience he wrote about for the Washington Post.
 He is the former editor-in-chief of The Stranger and the current editor-in-chief of FrizzLit Editions.
 He invented the Silent Reading Party in 2009, inspiring a wordwide trend.
 He has a master's in creative writing from Bennington.